vmware-archive/clarity/apps/website/components/tree-view/README.md

 <div class="clr-row">
 <div class="clr-col">

 #### Load Parent Nodes First

-<p>With a dynamic tree, make sure to load the parent nodes first and then lazy load child nodes when requested.</p>
+With a dynamic tree, make sure to load the parent nodes first and then lazy load child nodes when requested.

-<p>A general goal to keep in mind is that you want to minimize the time a user needs to spend before their first interaction with the tree as well as every subsequent interaction afterwards.</p>
+A general goal to keep in mind is that you want to minimize the time a user needs to spend before their first interaction with the tree as well as every subsequent interaction afterwards.

 </div>
 <div class="clr-col">
 <DocInset>